Azzinoth/FocalEngineEditor/README.md

 # Commit the changes
 git commit -m "First commit."

+# Push changes.
+Origin should be path to your repository.
+git push origin media

 # Switch back to the master branch
 git checkout master
 ```